moogah/react_redux_apollo_testing/README.md

 This approach breaks down when we're trying to use more complex architechures and don't yet understand how they wire everything together.
 Enzyme is a great tool for exploring these environments, so let's start digging deeper.

 # ReactReduxComponent
-Where before we assigned properties to a react component when and where we wrote their tags (ie: `<ComponentWithProps greeting={'HELLO WORLD'}/>`), now we're going to use Redux for managing that process.
+In the previous examples we assigned properties to a react component when and where we wrote their tags, _ie:_ `<ComponentWithProps greeting={'HELLO WORLD'}/>`.
+Now we're going to use Redux for managing that process.
 There a number of reasons why redux is a better design pattern and no shortage of blogs on the internet to read if you want to know more about why :)

+#### Redux, in tweet-sized bites
 A short explanation of redux is that it provides us with a javascript object that contains all the data in our application along with a set of functions for setting and retreiving these values.
-Unlike a class that has get() and set() methods however, we interact with redux by passing "actions" into a "reducer".
+Unlike a class that has get() and set() methods that can be called directly, we interact with redux by passing "actions" into a "reducer".

+##### Actions
-An action is simply a js object that has a `type` property and then some additional properties which we can define.  ie:
+An action is simply a js object that has a `type` property and then some additional properties which can be defined as we please.  _ie:_
 ```javascript
 actionDefinition = {
   type: 'MY_ACTION_ID',